Uluru & Surrounds7-day itinerary

 Explore the valley floor of Kings Canyon

 Continuing along the Lasseter and Luritja highways, in just over 2 hours you’ll arrive at the ancient sandstone walls of Kings Canyon that tower 100m over a lush waterhole.
 Explore the valley floor and climb up to the rocky domes on the canyon rim.
 The gentle, shady Kings Creek Walk trail extends 2.6km along the valley floor to a viewing platform.
 Guided ranger walks and talks are run May–September.
 Stay to see the changing colours of the canyon at sunset.

 Spend the night in a desert resort

-At Kings Canyon Resort, just 7km from Watarrka National Park, choose accommodation ranging from motel-style rooms to campsites.
-There’s a service station and convenience store at the resort as well as bars and restaurants – splurge on the romantic Under a Desert Moon dinner, a six-course alfresco indulgence for two (available April–October).
+At Discovery Kings Canyon, just 7km from Watarrka National Park, choose accommodation ranging from motel-style rooms to campsites.
+There’s a service station and convenience store at the resort as well as bars and restaurants – splurge on the romantic Under a Desert Moon dinner, a 6-course alfresco indulgence for 2 (available April–October).